marques/reverse-proxy-auth-plugin/README.md

 3. Header Groups Delimiter: |

 The Authorisation options can be displayed via the Advanced... button, located on the right side of the security settings.
-The authorization type is selected using the radio button group "Authorization type" with three possible values:
+The authorization type is selected using the select "Authorization type" with three possible values:
 1. Header groups (default)
 2. Crowd
 3. LDAP